pragya-sharma11/pragya-sharma11/README.md

 - 🌱 I’m currently learning mean stack.
 - 👯 I’m looking to collaborate on open source projects, realtime projects.
 - 🤔 I’m looking for help with reactjs.
-- 💬 Ask me about java, python, c, javascript, linux, windows OS, networking, android, frontend( html, css, javascript) , backend(node.js), wordpress, woo-commerce any other tech-related query.
+- 💬 Ask me about java, python, c, javascript, linux, windows OS, networking, android, frontend( html, css, javascript) , backend(node.js), wordpress, woo-commerce, any other tech-related query.
 - 📫 How to reach me: <a href = "https://www.linkedin.com/in/pragya-sharma-a06b431ab/"><img height="20px" src="https://img.icons8.com/fluent/48/000000/linkedin.png"/></a>
  - 😄 Pronouns: She/her
 - ⚡ Fun fact: I am so fond of coding that one day i spent almost 14 hours in coding and then thought i should start practicing more!!!